Five ways we’re responding to the coronavirus pandemic

-We’ve been in lockdown for some time now, and with the outside world off limits many of us have turned to our trusty televisions to keep ourselves occupied.
+With the outside world still mainly off-limits, many of us have turned to our trusty televisions to keep ourselves occupied.
 However, while there are some great binge-worthy shows (Love is Blind, anyone?) you might find yourself searching for something more stimulating and worthwhile.
 That’s why we have put together a list of humanitarian documentaries, podcasts and books that are worth some quarantime.

 The eco-documentary 2040 is ‘a gentle antidote to environmental anxiety’ according to The Guardian.
 Directed by Damon Gameau, it imagines a world 20 years from now, free from the climate crisis.
 Gameau says he made 2040 for his daughter’s generation.
 The film continually goes back to warm interviews with children, gently reminding us whose future is at stake.